-In addition to gene discovery efforts, Dr Marouli is also interested in genetic-epigenetic approaches to complex phenotypes, and also studies the genetics of thyroid disease.
-Her recent work integrates the use of genetic data and a battery of state of the art approaches, for causal inference and mendelian randomisation, to elucidate the genetic interplay between risk factors and disease.
+In addition to gene discovery efforts, Dr Marouli is also interested in genetic-epigenetic approaches to complex phenotypes.
+Dr Marouli also specialises on the genetics of thyroid function and disease.
+Her recent work integrates the use of genetic data and a battery of state of the art approaches, for causal inference and mendelian randomisation and machine learning to elucidate the genetic interplay between risk factors and disease.

 For a full list of publications please click click here

 - Marouli, E. et al. “Thyroid function affects the risk of stroke via atrial fibrillation: a Mendelian Randomization study, The Journal of Clinical Endocrinology & Metabolism (2020)